ietf-wg-acme/acme/draft-ietf-acme-acme.md

 certificate authorities in the Web PKI are trusted to verify that an applicant for a certificate legitimately represents the domain name(s) in the certificate.
 Today, this verification is done through a collection of ad hoc mechanisms.
-This document describes a protocol that a certificate authority (CA) and an applicant can use to automate the process of verification and certificate issuance.
+This document describes a protocol that a certification authority (CA) and an applicant can use to automate the process of verification and certificate issuance.
 The protocol also provides facilities for other certificate management functions, such as certificate revocation.